-No easy way to say this, Wi-Fi is poor or none existent on most of the UK rail services and can never be relied upon.
-The newer modern services are better but the signal strength is poor and sporadic.
-First class passengers do have more free services but in my experience the quality of this is not that great.
+Historically Wi-Fi has been poor or non- existent on most of the UK rail services and could never be relied upon.
+The newer modern services are generally much better but the signal strength can still be poor.

 Certain carriages, or cars, have a designated ‘quiet’ coach.
 This is one coach where passengers are requested to keep mobile (cell) phone conversations to a minimal.
 Not actually banned but you may receive some unhappy looks from fellow travelers.
 You may even be challenged and asked to keep the noise down.

 On these trains it is usually recommended to take you phone and make a call at the end of the carriage near the external train doors.
 The same applies to playing music, games or watching films/TV programs on a computer or DVD player.
 No problem of course if you use suitable ear phones with the sound set at a reasonable setting.

 Safety while traveling on the UK train network

 Trains with corridor and compartments are rare on the UK train network.
 This makes trains safer as passengers more visible to other users at all times.

 Certain preservation train lines have older coaching stock with corridors but these are used more for specific excursions.
 A future post will cover some of these lines as there are quite a number scattered throughout the UK.

 Emergency handles and ‘chain pulls’ are on all UK trains, usually red in colour and situated on the walls through out the train.